Jazhyc/IKNLP-Attribution/README.md

 # What Really Counts?
 Examining Step and Token Level Attribution in Multilingual Chain-of-Thought Reasoning

 This repository contains the code and experiments for the "What Really Counts?
 Examining Step and Token Level Attribution in Multilingual Chain-of-Thought Reasoning" project conducted as part of the Advanced Topics in NLP (IK-NLP) course 2025 at the University of Groningen.
 The project explores how multilingual models attribute importance to different reasoning steps when solving mathematical problems across various languages.
+This repository contains the code and experiments for the "Attribution in Large Language Models" project conducted as part of the Advanced Topics in NLP (IK-NLP) course 2025 at the University of Groningen.
+The project explores how multilingual models attribute importance to different reasoning steps when solving mathematical problems across various languages in the [MGSM Dataset](https://huggingface.co/datasets/juletxara/mgsm).

 ## Overview